LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Related Work

 However, traditional MLLMs typically encode images at a fixed, low resolution, leading to the loss of fine-grained details.
 This limits their performance on tasks involving small objects or complex scenes \cite{li2024monkey, wu2024v}.
 To preserve more visual information, recent models such as LLaVA-NeXT \cite{liu2024llavanext} and InternVL \cite{chen2024internvl} adopt dynamic high-resolution strategies.
 They divide a high-resolution image into smaller patches, encode each patch independently, and directly concatenate the resulting visual tokens.

-While these grid-based methods improve image clarity, they process all image patches uniformly.
-The LLM has to process all generated visual tokens, regardless of whether a patch contains useful targets or just empty background.
-This uniform processing naturally introduces unnecessary computational overhead and background noise.
-Therefore, an adaptive fusion approach is needed to selectively extract and integrate high-resolution visual details only from regions relevant to the current task.
+While these high-resolution strategies improve image clarity, they still process image patches passively and uniformly.
+The language model must consume all generated visual tokens, regardless of whether a patch contains task-relevant evidence or background noise.
+This wastes computation and may still miss the critical details required by the query.
+Therefore, fine-grained MLLM inference requires an adaptive mechanism that knows when and where to look.